WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Specify a certain `<Feedback>` that should be returned
 - Execute another `<Ability>` and return that ability's feedback
 - Use `<Target>` to return the feedback of one of the original abilities

+---
+---
+### Ability Set

+A role can inherit abilities shared by several roles through an ability set.

+To inherit all abilities from an ability set use the trigger type `Inherits: <AbilitySetName>`

+An ability set has the same format as a role, except for the first line which is `**<AbilitySetName>** | Ability Set`

 ----
 ----